albertlauncher/documentation/src/_docs/extensions/files.md

 Further the files extension provides a way to browse through the file system using paths.
 This is handy to access files that are _not_ indexed.
 Queries beginning with either `/` or `~` are interpreted as a path.
 In combination with the tab completion this is a nice way to browse the file system.

 The offline index can be configured in several ways.
 It is recommended that you configure the extension depending on your needs.
-Simply indexing all files on your system may be convenient, but on one hand the vast amounts of files you'll never use will pollute the output and on the other hand a large file index may introduce performance penalties, like long indexing and lookup times and high memory usage.
+Simply indexing all files on your system may be convenient, but on one hand the vast amounts of files you'll never use will clutter the output and on the other hand a large file index may introduce performance penalties, like long indexing and lookup times and high memory usage.

 Generally you have to define where the extension should look for files.
 But you may not want to index all of the files in the directory tree below the paths you specified.
 You have now two options to exclude files from indexing: File filters and MIME type filters.